CSCI-2349-F23/ps4/README.md

 ---

 ## Deliverables
 1. A single python script that does all of the above.
 Remember that it has two arguments: the URL of the Categories page you want to explore and an integer indicating the number of links to follow, which will be determined by the number of links under "Pages in Category X".
-Make sure the script prints out everything that is required above, and make sure it saves all the word clouds as jpeg images.
+Make sure the script prints out everything that is required above, and make sure it saves all the word clouds as png images.
 2. A bash script that will run your python script on all three Category pages you selected.
 3. A short pdf containing the answers to the questions labeled with a Q above.